-TRAVEL NORTH - 8: South from Whitby to the Queen of the Yorkshire Coast
+TRAVEL NORTH - 8: WHITBY TO SCARBOROUGH, From Cook Country South To The Queen Of The Yorkshire Coast

 Fancy a visit to Whitby Abbey after dark?
 As long as the moon is out - or wait a minute, isn't this where Count Dracula came up from the beach in the shape of a grey wolf?
 Maybe you'd be better off visiting by daylight.